OCA/delivery-carrier/delivery_package_fee/README.rst

 ------------

 -  Guewen Baconnier <guewen.baconnier@camptocamp.com>
+-  Chau Le <chaulb@trobz.com>

 Other credits
 -------------

-The migration of this module from 14.0 to 16.0 was financially supported by Camptocamp.
+The migration of this module from 14.0 to 16.0 and 16.0 to 18.0 was financially supported by Camptocamp.

 Maintainers
 -----------